hardik737/Cloud-Bucket-Risk-Scanner/README.md

-Misconfigured cloud buckets can leak sensitive files.This tool scans storage URLs and checks if they are publicly accesible(read/write)or safe.
+Misconfigured cloud buckets can leak sensitive files.This tool scans storage URLs and checks if they are publicly accesible(read/write)or safe.It also checks the risk of URLs.